davidnalesnik/lilypond-roman-numeral-tool/README.md

 You can decide if these join well enough for your purposes!

-### Note-names
+### Note names

 This tool is designed as a typesetter for Roman numeral analysis, not for lead-sheet notation.
-There may, however, be occasion to use note-names to represent roots (and certainly for key indications, covered below).
-Limited support for English note-names is therefore available.
+There may, however, be occasion to use note names to represent roots (and certainly for key indications, covered below).
+Limited support for English note names is therefore available.

 (If you require lead-sheet notation, LilyPond proper has extensive support.)

-To indicate a note-name, simply write the name used for English input in LilyPond.
+To indicate a note name, simply write the name used for English input in LilyPond.
 You may capitalize the first letter for a capital in the output.

 So to indicate an A-sharp, you may write: